zabbix/zabbix/templates/app/github_http/README.md

 Note that authenticated users must have admin access to the repository and the `repo` scope must be set to get information about [self-hosted runners](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#list-self-hosted-runners-for-a-repository).

-In order to gather [`security` and `analysis` metrics](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-organization-repositories) for a repository the authenticated user must have admin permissions for the repository or be an owner or security manager for the organization that owns the repository.
+In order to gather [`security` and `analysis` metrics](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-organization-repositories) for a repository, the authenticated user must have admin permissions for the repository or be an owner or security manager for the organization that owns the repository.

 **Fine-grained personal access token**